Levi Newton Breed: Personal

 Breed was born in Manlius, Onondaga County, New York on December 4, 1831.
-When he was 4 years old, his family moved to Hannibal, New York and Breed worked on his father's farm and attended school until 1850, when he moved to Schuyler County, Illinois, where he again farmed and went to school for two more years.
+When he was 4 years old, his family moved to Hannibal, New York, and Breed worked on his father's farm and attended school until 1850, when he moved to Schuyler County, Illinois, where he again farmed and went to school for two more years.

 Breed married Samantha Blood of New York on September 21, 1861.
 She died August 19, 1867, leaving a 5-year-old son, Frederick Arthur.
 He married again to Annie J. Blunt of Maine on May 28, 1870.
 They had one daughter, Lillian M. Frederick Arthur was killed in a train wreck in New Mexico in February 1885.

 In 1893 the Breeds were living at the Hotel Nadeau in Los Angeles.

 He was a Mason and a Republican.

-Breed died December 17, 1908 at the Hotel Stewart in San Francisco, leaving his wife and their daughter; the latter had married Charles C. Moore of San Francisco.
+Breed died December 17, 1908, at the Hotel Stewart in San Francisco, leaving his wife and their daughter; the latter had married Charles C. Moore of San Francisco.

 Northern California

 Vocation

 In 1850 or 1853 Breed traveled to San Francisco and arrived there with just 50 cents to his name.
 His brother bought for him a newspaper route, of the Times and Transcript, for $700.
-"Within two months the paper suspended, and the investment was lost."
+"Within two months the paper was suspended, and the investment was lost."